elt0nxale/elton/README.md

 4) Be more in touch with tech

 ## Features
-- Dark/Light mode toggle
 - Markdown-based blog posts
+- Server-side caching to reduce file system reads and markdown processing
 - Server-side rendering
+- Client-side caching of blog posts using sessionStorage
-- Responsive layout
+- Responsive layouts
+- Accessibiity optimised

 ## Tech Stack
 - Next.js 14